Department of Teaching and Learning

 B.A.
 University of Hawai'i, East Asian Languages and Literature: Japanese; Minor: Comparative Religions

 USD Department of Learning and Teaching

 Dr. Sarina Chugani Molina serves as associate professor and director of the M.Ed. in TESOL, Literacy, & Culture program in the Department of Learning and Teaching at the University of San Diego.
 She has designed and developed online and onsite TESOL programs for both local and international audiences and conducts teacher education seminars in both local and international contexts.

-Her research interests include Teaching English as an International Language, supporting the needs marginalized students in academic communities, and TESOL teacher development, particularly as it relates to developing mindful, reflective practitioners from a constructive developmental perspective.
-In 2017, she was an invited plenary speaker at the CATESOL conference in Santa Barbara on "Transforming our Instructional Practice through Mindful, Reflective Practice" and most recently, in March of 2018, presented at the International TESOL Convention in Chicago, IL on her work supporting graduate students with action research as they transition from practitioners to practitioner researchers.
+Her research interests include Teaching English as an International Language, supporting the needs of marginalized students in academic communities, and TESOL teacher development, particularly as it relates to developing mindful, reflective practitioners from a constructive developmental perspective.
 She is currently working on a book entitled, "The conscious educator: Rediscovering the purpose of education through the lens of wisdom traditions."

 Some of her recent publications include:

-Molina, S. C. (in press).
+Molina, S. C. (2018).
 Mediating teacher candidates sense of agency in response to policy and curricula planning in a community-based English language program.
 Agentive Responses to Language Planning and Policy.
 Routledge Critical Studies in Multilingualism.

 Molina, S. C. (2017).
 English language teaching in China: Teacher agency in response to curricular innovations.
 English language teaching: Teacher agency and policy response.